 Border Collies are one of the most highly energetic dog breeds.
 They require owners with the energy, time, and stamina to keep up with them.

 - Need frequent exercise and mental stimulation.

-- Resort to destructive habits if they are bored from lack of activity.
+- Resort to destructive habits like chewing dog beds if they are bored from lack of activity.